LarsChrWiik/Notes/Tensorflow/README.md

 * Variable initialization is not needed
 * Variable sharing via scopes is not needed
 * Lifetime of state objects is determined by the lifetime of their corresponding Python object, not the session object
+* Less reduntant code (trying to make it a preferred way of adding opimizers, metrics, losses, layers, etc)
+* Better documentation

 ### Comparing Tensorflow 1.0 to 2.0 syntax
 TF 1.0